Here’s how to deal with capability in the workplace

 A capability policy should specify how capability issues in the workplace will be addressed.
 It should outline the obligations of both the employer and employees.

-Before turning to your policy, you should assess the situation fully and see where you can support employees to work better.
-Address what issues you can before taking disciplinary action, which should be the last resort.
+Before turning to your policy, you should assess the situation fully and see where you can support employees to improve.
+It’s best to try to resolve any issues informally before taking disciplinary action, which should be the last resort.

-Another important aspect of your capability policy is that it should work in conjunction with related policies, such as induction, training and development, and disciplinary policies.
+Another important aspect of your capability policy is that it should work in conjunction with related policies, such as induction, probation and disciplinary policies.

 Two main types of capability dismissal

-Here’s how to approach the two main types of capability dismissal.
+Here’s how to approach the two main types of capability dismissal processes.

 Capability due to performance